 She felt a familiar burning in her hand.
 That’s what comes with age.
 Random aches and pains with no medical cause.
 She stared at the hands of a middle-aged woman and felt the usual revulsion at the loosening skin and brown spots that were starting to arrive.
 She moved them like they belonged to someone else.
 Her hands couldn’t be this old.
 They must be novelty hands.

 The pain in her hand she could take.
 The long ache in her heart she could not.
-She tried to focus on the burning in her old woman hand but he wouldn’t be ignored.
-The only man she’d ever loved and lusted for.
+She tried to focus on the burning in her old-woman hand but he wouldn’t be ignored.
+The only man she’d ever loved and lusted after.
 She’d had plenty of both but never at the same time so he barged into her thoughts uninvited as he was apt to do from time to time.
 She wondered if he ever thought about her.